-The company shall not assign, transfer or sublet or create any lien or Encumbrance on the SCA, or the Concession granted or on the whole or any part of the Project Highway nor transfer, lease or part possession thereof, save and except as expressly permitted by SCA or the Substitution Agreement.
-The project highway means site comprising the existing road comprising NH-8 from KM 00 to KM 87.250 and all Project asset, and its subsequent development and augmetation in accordance with the SCA.

-The company is under obligation to carry out the routine and periodic maintenance of Project Highway as per Schedule K of the SCA.
+- The company shall not assign, transfer or sublet or create any lien or Encumbrance on the SCA, or the Concession granted or on the whole or any part of the Project Highway nor transfer, lease or part possession thereof, save and except as expressly permitted by SCA or the Substitution Agreement.
+The project highway means site comprising the existing road comprising NH-8 from KM 00 to KM 87.250 and all Project asset, and its subsequent development and augmentation in accordance with the SCA. - b The company is under obligation to carry out the routine and periodic maintenance of Project Highway as per Schedule K of the SCA.

-- 39.5 Details of any assets to be given or taken at the end of concession period At the end of the Concession period the company shall deliver the actual or constructive possession of the Project Highway, free and clear of all encumbrances. - 39.6 Details of Termination SCA can be terminated on account of default of the company or NHAI in the circumstances as specified under Article 37 of the SCA. - 39.7 There has been no change in the concession arrangement during the year. - 40 Previous Year Figures are regrouped whereever required to make them comparable with current year figures.
+40.5 Details of any assets to be given or taken at the end of concession period

+At the end of the Concession period the company shall deliver the actual or constructive possession of the Project Highway, free and clear of all encumbrances.

+40.6 Details of Termination

+SCA can be terminated on account of default of the company or NHALIn the circumstances as specified under Article 37 of the SCA.

+- 40.7 There has been no change in the concession arrangement during the year. - 41 Previous Year Figures are regrouped/ recasted wherever required to make them comparable with current year figures.

-As per our report of even date For Manubhai & Shah LLP Chartered Accountants Firm Registration No. 106041W/W100136
+For Manubhal & Shah LLP Chartered Accountants Firm Registration No. 106041W/W100136